 Group AFS is the same as personal AFS, but is accessible by a configurable group of people.

-- Instructors looking to get AFS space for a course, fill out the Course Home Directory Application.
+- Instructors looking to get AFS space for a course, contact the ITS Service Center.

 - Departments/units wanting to consider more file storage options, see the Backup & Storage page.